wp-plugins/music-store/readme.txt

 A: The restriction is imposed by PayPal.
 Please, check that your PayPal account allow to charge directly from the credit cards of customers.

+= Q: Is possible the selling of songs in exclusive? =

+A: Yes, from the "Music Store pro" v5.0.16 it is possible to define exclusive prices.
+The songs that are purchased in exclusive, are removed from the store's page, and are moved in the administration section to a new list of products, the list of products that were sold in exclusive.

+Tip: If was defined a discount for a song, it is not applied to the exclusive sales.

 = Q: How to display different numbers design in the sales counter? =

 A: To use your own numbers design, you must create a new directory with the name of new style in "/wp-content/plugins/music-store/ms-core/images/counter", and upload to the new folder, an image in gif format, for each digit from 0 to 9.